 - Arrange to have two letter of personal/professional letters of reference submitted on your behalf.

-- Must be a member of a minority group as defined by the WKU Diversity Plan: African-American; American Indian/Alaskan native; Asian, Native Hawaiian/Pacific Islander; and Hispanic/Latino.
+- Must be a member of a minority group as defined by the WKU Diversity Plan: African-American; American Indian/Alaskan native; Native Hawaiian/Pacific Islander; two or more races; or Hispanic/Latino.

 - Must be a United States citizen.

-- Student is ineligible if he/she has received any previous MAP funding.
+- Student is ineligible if he/she has received any previous DMF funding.

-- Student must be enrolled for no fewer than 9 credit hours for each semester.
-During the final semester of the degree program the student is permitted to enroll in fewer than 9 cr hrs but greater than 3 cr hrs.
+- Student must be enrolled for no fewer than 6 credit hours for each semester.
+During the final semester of the degree program the student is permitted to enroll in fewer than 6 credit hours but greater than 1 credit hour.

-- Student must be in good standing (3.0 gpa or above).
-Policies regarding students in probationary status are described in the WKU Graduate Catalog.
+- Student must be in good standing (3.0 GPA or above).
+Policies regarding students in a probationary status are described in the WKU Graduate Catalog.

 - Student must progress toward the degree by continuous enrollment.
-Should enrollment or progression toward the degree be interrupted, the student is ineligible for further MAP support.
-However, the student may petition the Selection Committee for re-instatement.
+Should enrollment or progression toward the degree be interrupted, the student is ineligible for further DMF support.
+However, the student may petition the Selection Committee for reinstatement.

-- Students will receive MAP funding for pursuit of a single degree (i.e. primary degree).
-If the student chooses to pursue a second degree, MAP will not pay for the courses needed to complete the second degree.
-If the student desires to concurrently pursue a second degree, the student must contact the Office of Graduate Studies and Research to declare a primary degree.
-The Dean, Graduate Studies and Research reserves the right of designating the primary degree.
+- Students will receive DMF funding for pursuit of a single degree (i.e. primary degree).
+If the student chooses to pursue a second degree, DMF will not pay for the courses needed to complete the second degree.
+If the student desires to concurrently pursue a second degree, the student must contact the Graduate School to declare a primary degree.
+The Dean of the Graduate School reserves the right of designating the primary degree.

-- Students will recieve tuition and fees necessary for completion of the primary graduate degree.
-Courses listed on the Graduate Degree Program (Form C) will be considered those necessary for completion of the graduate degree.
+- Students will receive tuition (up to nine hours of resident face-to-face tuition costs) for completion of the primary graduate degree.
+Courses listed on the Graduate Program of Study form will be considered those necessary for completion of the graduate degree.

 - The student assumes responsibility for payment of all courses not required for completion of the degree.